 Click here for a list of acceptable conditions that must be adhered to in order for a child care facility to re-open following flood damage.

-The following letters were approved by E. Mitchell Roob Jr., Secretary of Family and Social Services Administration, and are effective June 3, 2005 to clarify issues around continuous supervision for CCDF Licensed Center, CCDF Licensed Home and CCDF Exempt providers.
+The following letters are effective June 3, 2005 to clarify issues around continuous supervision for CCDF licensed center, CCDF licensed home and CCDF exempt providers.

-Unlicensed registered child care ministries were notified by letter dated August 20, 2007, that in accordance with IC 12-17.2-6-14(C), the Bureau of Child Care will begin conducting annual checks of child abuse and neglect substantiations for all applicants (persons signing the ministry application); and on employees and volunteers, who interact with children, at an unlicensed registered child care ministry.
-These checks will begin October 1, 2007, and will be implemented as ministries apply for new registrations and for registration renewals.
+Unlicensed registered child care ministries were notified by letter dated August 20, 2007, that in accordance with IC 12-17.2-6-14(C), the Office of Early Childhood and Out-of-School Learning would begin conducting annual checks of child abuse and neglect substantiations for all applicants (persons signing the ministry application); and on employees and volunteers, who interact with children, at an unlicensed registered child care ministry.
+These checks began October 1, 2007.

-Child care centers were notified by letter dated July 20, 2007, that in accordance with IC 12-17.2-4-5(a) and IC 12-17.2-4-32(a), the Bureau of Child Care will begin conducting annual checks of child abuse and neglect substantiations for all applicants, employees and volunteers of child care centers who have direct contact, on a regular and continuous basis, with children.
-These checks will begin October 1, 2007.
+Child care centers were notified by letter dated July 20, 2007, that in accordance with IC 12-17.2-4-5(a) and IC 12-17.2-4-32(a), the Office of Early Childhood and Out-of-School Learning would begin conducting annual checks of child abuse and neglect substantiations for all applicants, employees and volunteers of child care centers who have direct contact, on a regular and continuous basis, with children.
+These checks began October 1, 2007.

-Click here for the Bureau of Child Care's policy regarding Child Protective Services substantiated sexual abuse in licensed child care centers and licensed child care homes.
+Click here for the Office of Early Childhood and Out-of-School's policy regarding Child Protective Services substantiated sexual abuse in licensed child care centers and licensed child care homes.

 Public Law 162-2005 requires that all licensed child care homes and all licensed-exempt child care homes receiving CCDF voucher dollars participate in a state approved "Safe Sleep" training.
 All affected child care home providers were notified by letter that September 30, 2006, was the deadline for completing this training.

-Click here for the safe sleep policy update that will affect licensed child care home providers that have not completed the mandatory training by September 30th.
+Click here for the safe sleep policy update that affected licensed child care home providers that had not completed the mandatory training by September 30, 2006.

-Click here for the safe sleep policy update that will affect LLEP home providers who are eligible to receive CCDF payments and have not completed the mandatory training by September 30th.
+Click here for the safe sleep policy update that affected LLEP home providers who are eligible to receive CCDF payments and had not completed the mandatory training by September 30, 2006.